david26694/cluster-experiments/README.md

 The library offers the following classes:

 * Regarding power analysis:
-    * `PowerAnalysis`: to run power analysis on any experiment design
+    * `PowerAnalysis`: to run power analysis on any experiment design, using simulation
-    * `NormalPowerAnalysis`: to run power analysis on using the central limit theorem
+    * `NormalPowerAnalysis`: to run power analysis on any experiment design using the central limit theorem for the distribution of the estimator
     * `ConstantPerturbator`: to artificially perturb treated group with constant perturbations
     * `BinaryPerturbator`: to artificially perturb treated group for binary outcomes
     * `RelativePositivePerturbator`: to artificially perturb treated group with relative positive perturbations